codeydude/Capstone-Project/README.md

 ## About
 Greetings!
 This data analysis project will look at the Euro/USD exchange rate and find evidence to correlate how it can be affected by world events that stem sometimes from here at home in the United States or other nations.
 There will be instances where the events might make you think that the exchange should be dramatic but the data will say otherwise!
 The data being used primarily is the exchange rate of the Euro vs. 1 US Dollar between the dates of 11/30/2003 and 7/29/2022.
 The other data set with important world events is a csv I created by mapping out dates for important US and World Events with the region where the origination of those very events occur.

-This Jupyter notebook takes the csv files, cleans and merges them, then exports them as csv files in the Results folder to be used for visualization in Tableau.
+The Jupyter notebook takes the csv files, cleans and merges them, then exports them as csv files in the Results folder to be used for visualization in Tableau.

 ## Data Source
 CSVs: